The local observed file is specified by a directory path and file name pattern.

 The remote observed file is specified by a URL, credentials and file name pattern.

 The user may specify just one exact file name or file name pattern for observing more matching files in specified directory.
 If there are more changed files matching the pattern, separated event is triggered for each of these files.

-There are three ways how to specify file name pattern of observed file(s):
+There are several ways how to specify file name pattern of observed file(s):

 You specify the exact name of the observed file.

 You can use wildcards common in most operating systems (*, ?, etc.)